-Now, my excuses have run out, and I am really tired at looking at my empty walls.
-I guess that means it time to put on my thinking cap and get crafty.
+Now that my excuses have run out, I am really tired of looking at my empty walls.
+I guess that means it's time to put on my thinking cap and get crafty.

 My original vision for this wall was a gallery wall of family photos.
-Two years ago when I had this thought I found a ton of 8 x 10 frames on clearance and I bought all that they had.
-I wanted my gallery wall to be one of those everything perfect placed and evenly spaced photo walls.
+Two years ago when I had this thought, I found a ton of 8 x 10 frames on clearance and I bought all that they had.
+I wanted my gallery wall to be one of those everything perfectly placed and evenly spaced photo walls.

 I had been collecting A's for the last couple of years so I could do a monogram wall somewhere in my house too.
 That is when I decided to combine the two and have a Monogram Photo Gallary Wall.